 somehow, while the rocky solid may also contain some contaminated material.

 Artwork: Although plasma recycling processes vary, most work in broadly this way.
 Raw waste is processed to remove any recyclable materials before being fed, with gas, to the plasma arc.
 This vaporizes the waste to produce syngas (which has to be scrubbed clean) and aggregate.

 Where is plasma recycling being used?

-US energy company InEnTec has been operating small-scale plasma plants for two decades, and now has sites in Washington state, Nevada and Oregon; it even has a tiny transportable plasma system that operates from the back of a couple of flatbed trucks.
-The United States Air Force (USAF) is also at the cutting edge of gas plasma technology, with a keen interest in reducing the waste it generates in war zones.
-It's been operating a prototype gas plasma plant at Hurlburt Field Air Force base in Florida for the last few years.
+US energy company InEnTec has been operating small-scale plasma plants for two decades, and now has sites in Washington state, Nevada, and Oregon; it even has a tiny transportable plasma system that operates from the back of a couple of flatbed trucks.
+The US military has also experimented with gas plasma technology, with a keen interest in reducing the waste it generates in war zones.
+With the help of Canadian company PyroGenesis, the US Air Force (USAF) operated a prototype gas plasma plant at Hurlburt Field Air Force base in Florida between 2011 and 2013.

 British-based APP won a contract to build a 20MW gas plasma plant for Port Fuels and Materials Services

-in Hamilton, Ontario, Canada in 2014, which they estimate would provide enough energy to power 17,000 homes.
+in Hamilton, Ontario, Canada in 2014, which they estimated would provide enough energy to power 17,000 homes.